ag617664/Scaler-Cab-Booking-main/README.md

 # Cab System Web Application

-The Cab System is a web application that facilitates the booking of cabs and provides users with the shortest time and estimated cost for their trips.
-This README provides an overview of the project, its features, and how to set it up for use.
+The Cab System is a web application designed to streamline cab booking processes, offering users optimal routes and estimated costs for their trips.
+This README offers a comprehensive outline of the project, its functionalities, and instructions for setup and usage.

 ## 1. Description

-The Cab System is a web application that enables users to book cabs and calculates the shortest possible time and estimated cost for their trips.
+The Cab System is a web-based platform allowing users to reserve cabs while computing the shortest possible duration and estimated expenses for their journeys.

 ## 2. Features

 ### Cab Booking

-- Users can book cabs by providing their email, pickup location, and drop location.
+- Users have the option to reserve cabs by furnishing their email addresses, along with specifying both the pickup and drop-off locations.

 ### Shortest Route Calculation

-- The system calculates the shortest possible time from pickup location to drop location, considering multiple routes.
+- The system computes the most efficient travel time from the pickup point to the destination, taking into account various available routes.

 ### Cab Management

-- The system manages a fleet of 5 cabs with different pricing, ensuring that no two cabs have overlapping start and end times.
+- The system oversees a fleet of five cabs, each with distinct pricing structures, ensuring that there are no overlaps in the start and end times of two cabs.

 ### Estimated Cost

-- Users receive an estimated cost for their cab rides based on the selected cab and the time taken to reach the drop location.
+- Users are provided with an estimated cost for their cab rides, determined by the selected cab and the duration taken to reach the drop-off location.

 ### Cab Confirmation Email

--  Users receive email notifications at the time of booking with all the details.
+-  Users are promptly notified via email at the time of booking, receiving comprehensive details regarding their reservation.

+### Edit Bookings

+-Users have the ability to modify their bookings by adjusting the pickup and drop-off locations, as well as selecting a different cab if needed.

+### Cancel Booking

+-Users can cancel their bookings, which transitions their booking status to archived.

 ### Booking Tracking